jeffrey0653/aws-elemental-medialive-lab-guide/docs/getting-started-OBStoFB.md

 ## Prerequisites<a name="getting-started-prerequisites"></a>

 Before you can use MediaLive, you need an AWS account and the appropriate permissions to access, create, and view MediaLive components\.
-Complete the steps in [Setting Up AWS Elemental MediaLive](setting-up.md), and then return to this tutorial\.
-You can't use MediaLive, even as an administrator with full access, until you perform those steps\.

 ## Architecture
 ![OBS Studio to Facebook Live](./images/MediaLive_OBSStudiotoFacebookLive.png)